LazarevskaAngela/tflite-recommendation/README.md

 # tflite-recommendation

-Тhis project was created as a result of a project assignment on the subject "intelligent mobile applications".
+Тhis project was created as a result of a project assignment on the subject "Intelligent mobile applications".

 The main focus is presenting a certain set of books from which the user will be able to choose the ones he likes, and then the software should make a book recommendation based on the selection.